ironscar/Container-demo/README.md

   - Need to check how to send the docker image tag in playbook as an argument
 - In cleanup step, it deletes the ansible repo cloned and also removes the docker image

+- **todo** - need to check if ansible repo already exists at a top-level location and just git pull, else git clone (if failures happen, it may clone twice and give errors if already exists etc)

 ### Target plan
 - create a Spring boot service
   - containerize it (done)